SurreyCommunity, the host for this site, will be closing on

 Have you been to the excellent 'Exploring Surrey's Past' website lately?
 Click here and insert 'Tatsfield' into the 'Search Website & Collections' window to see what a wealth of material about Tatsfield is held by the Surrey History Centre.

 The Tatsfield History Project

 This project was developed by the team responsible for the publication of 'Tatsfield - the First 2,000 Years' in 1999.
-This book is now out of print.
-Copies can, however, be borrowed from Surrey County Council libraries under reference LOC 942.2TAT.
+Copies can be borrowed from Surrey County Council libraries under reference LOC 942.2TAT .
 Second-hand copies can sometimes be found for sale on the internet.
 An up-dated edition is due for publication in late 2019.

 An archive based on the records of Tatsfield Parish Council has been expanded to include thousands of items about or referring to Tatsfield.
 The archive catalogue is accessible from the menu above.
 Enquiries about the details of individual items and requests for copies should be sent to the email address below.
 Burial records from 1870 until 2004 are available on request.

-Information about the history of Tatsfield is also available at the Caterham and District Local History Centre (formerly the North Tandridge Local History Centre) in Caterham Valley Library.
+Information about the history of Tatsfield is also available at the Caterham and District Local History Centre in Caterham Valley Library.

 The Surrey History Centre can provide more information online, as can the National Archives.